Rodrigo Soares

-Rodrigo Alves Soares (born 26 December 1992) is a Brazilian professional footballer who plays as a right back for Novorizontino.
+Rodrigo Alves Soares (born 26 December 1992) is a Brazilian professional footballer who plays as a right back for Goiás.

 Club career

 Early career

 Born on 26 December 1992 in Porangatu, Brazil, Rodrigo Alves Soares played football from a young age.

 He was introduced to professional football at the age of 20, at União São João.
 He joined Santo André for a while, before signing for Grêmio Anápolis.
 With 14 matches and 1 goal in 2014–15, he moved to play in Europe.

 He moved to Porto and played for their B team for two seasons.
 In 2017, he was loaned to Chaves for half a season, recording his first appearances in Primeira Liga.
 In the following season, Rodrigo was on the lookout for a top-tier team that would grant him opportunities to show his worth.
 Desportivo das Aves gave him this chance.

 C.D.
 Aves

 In his first season at Desportivo das Aves, Rodrigo conjured up 1 goal and 2 assists in 33 encounters and contributed to his club's first ever silverware, the Taça de Portugal.
 The Brazilian had made his first step, but would definitely stand out in 2018–19.

 He played in 41 matches, scored 4 goals, delivered 9 assists, got the award for Primeira Liga best full-back of the season and earned numerous awards on European level as well.
 His excellent season attracted interest from Porto and Sporting, but he ended up at PAOK.